yousufmohammad26/DocumentMetadataUploader/DEPLOYMENT.md

 ## Option 3: Split Deployment (Frontend/Backend)

-If you prefer to use AWS Amplify for the frontend, you can split the deployment:
+You can split the deployment into separate frontend and backend components:

-### Frontend (AWS Amplify)
+### Frontend (Static Hosting)
 1. Modify the application to point to your backend API
-2. Deploy the frontend to AWS Amplify
+2. Deploy the frontend to a static hosting service (AWS S3, Vercel, Netlify)

 ### Backend (AWS Lambda + API Gateway)
 1. Refactor the server code to work with Lambda functions